pkic/pkimm/categories/key-management/_index.md

 - Examine the definition of cryptographic key
 - Documented key lifecycle phases
 - Documented procedures and related records for the key lifecycle
-- Lifecycle is integrated and followed in organization
+- Lifecycle is integrated and followed in the organization

 #### References